 - There is a range of optional units to choose from which enable students to focus on particular interests and plans they have for next steps into further study, an apprenticeship, or employment.

 - The course involves a series of assignments which can be written or activity-based, for example creating a film clip, planning and putting on a performance, or creating a business plan.
 Students complete some assignments individually and some as part of a team.
 For some BTEC courses, students can also apply their knowledge and skills through work experience.

 What are the entry requirements for a BTEC?

 Entry requirements vary depending on the school or college and the particular BTEC course you are interested in.
-You may need up to five GCSEs at grade A* to C.
+You may need up to five GCSEs at grade 9 to 4, or A* to C.